Munbyn vs Rollo for UK Sellers (Best Thermal Printer for eBay & Marketplace Shipping)

 Rollo feels slightly more refined in casing and physical finish.

-Does it affect durability in normal desk use?
-No meaningful difference.
+Does this affect durability in normal desk use?

-If you’re building a warehouse dispatch bench running nonstop daily, Rollo’s marginal polish may matter.
+If you are running a heavy daily dispatch bench, Rollo’s marginal polish may matter.

-For a desk-based reseller, Munbyn is entirely sufficient.
+For a desk-based UK reseller, Munbyn is entirely sufficient.

 • Print 4×6 labels cleanly